When trying to access the Kepion Web Server, you receive the error: "HTTP Error 503. The service is unavailable."

 A common cause for this error is that the password for the Kepion Service Identity (SI) has been changed.
 This is especially common if the Kepion SI is also a user account, rather than a dedicated service account.

-1. From the Kepion Web Server machine, search for inetmgry from the Windows OS to open Internet Information Services (IIS) Manager.
+1. From the Kepion Web Server machine, search for inetmgry from the Windows OS to open the Internet Information Services (IIS) Manager.

 2. Select Application Pools, right-click Kepion Planning, and select Advanced Settings...